Katie Pruitt

 Katherine Nicole Pruitt (born March 4, 1994) is an American singer-songwriter based in Nashville, Tennessee.
 Her debut album, Expectations, was released in 2020 by Rounder Records.
+Her second album, Mantras, was released in 2024.

 Early life and education

 Pruitt grew up in the suburbs of Atlanta, Georgia.
 She was raised in a Catholic family and attended Catholic school.
 She began singing as a child in musical theatre productions.
 She began learning guitar in middle school with her mother teaching her basic chords and hymns.
 Pruitt continued singing at open mic nights in Athens, Georgia while attending community college.

 She attended Belmont University in Nashville, Tennessee, where she joined a band and received the first annual Nashville Songwriting Scholarship from the BMI Foundation.

 Career

 In 2017, Pruitt was awarded the Buddy Holly Prize from the Songwriters Hall of Fame and signed with Round Hill Records.

 Her EP, OurVinyl Live Session EP was released in March 2018.
 She was named by Rolling Stone as one of 10 new country artists you need to know and by NPR as one of the 20 artists to watch, highlighting Pruitt as someone who "possesses a soaring, nuanced and expressive voice, and writes with devastating honesty".

 On September 13, 2019, Pruitt released "Expectations", the title track from her full-length debut.
 Additional singles from this project were subsequently released: "Loving Her" on October 21, 2019, and "Out of the Blue" on November 15, 2019.

 On February 21, 2020, Pruitt's debut album, Expectations, was released by Rounder Records.
 She earned a nomination for Emerging Act of the Year at the 2020 Americana Music Honors & Awards.
 In the same year, she duetted with Canadian singer-songwriter Donovan Woods on "She Waits for Me to Come Back Down", a track from his album Without People.

 In 2021 the artist was inter alia part of the Newport Folk Festival in July.

 On March 18, 2022, Pruitt recorded an episode of The Caverns Sessions (previously known as Bluegrass Underground), which aired nationally on PBS on October 15, 2022.